 New Baden Illinois Nursing Home Abuse Lawyers

-If you, or your loved one, have been injured or harmed while a patient at Clinton Manor Living Center, call Rosenfeld Injury Lawyers.
+If you, or your loved one, have been injured or harmed while a patient at Clinton Manor Living Center, call Rosenfeld Injury Lawyers LLC.
 Our Illinois nursing home attorneys can ensure your family receives the financial compensation they deserve for your loved one’s harm.

 We encourage you to call our Clinton area elder abuse law office today at (888) 424-5757 to schedule your no obligation, case evaluation at no charge to you.
 No upfront fees or retainers are required because we accept all nursing home cases through contingency fee agreements.